 When speaking from personal experience, yes.
 I’ve never used cannabis oil that did not cause a high.
 Just like any other medication your body needs to build up a tolerance to the medication.
-That is why it is so important to start with smaller doses, and adjust your dose based on how you react to cannabis oil.
+That is why it is so important to start with smaller doses and adjust your dose based on how you react to cannabis oil.
 I’ve been told about and I’ve read about CBD cannabis oils that don’t cause a high, but I’ve never had the opportunity to try a CBD oil.

 The best advice I can give would be to start with a small amount and to wait an hour or two to see how the cannabis oil makes you feel.
 How much oil to use also depends on who you get your cannabis oil from and how it is produced.
-Because cannabis oil is illegal in South Africa there are no standard or lables that can tell you exactly how much CBD and THC there is in your oil.
+Because cannabis oil is illegal in South Africa there are no standard or labels that can tell you exactly how much CBD and THC there is in your oil.
 So start out slow and see what the oils effect is on you.
 Especially if it is your first time using cannabis oil.

 What’s going to happen if I take too much cannabis oil?

 Nothing.
-After a few hours everything will return to normal.
+After a few hours, everything will return to normal.
 A cannabis oil trip can last for anything between 3 and 12 hours, depending on the person who took it.
-It might feel like the world is coming to a stand still, but just remember that nobody has ever overdosed on cannabis.
+It might feel like the world is coming to a standstill, but just remember that nobody has ever overdosed on cannabis.

 If it feels like you took too much cannabis oil, have a cup of coffee and a glass of water.
-Eat something sweet to push up your blood sugar levels and if you feel really bad go lie down on your bed until you fall asleep.
+Eat something sweet to push up your blood sugar levels and if you feel really bad, go lie down on your bed until you fall asleep.
 By the time that you wake up the effect of the oil will be massively reduced or completely gone.